 Rob has been selected for membership in the National Trial Lawyers: Top 40 Under 40 which is a professional organization composed of the top trial attorneys in each state who are under the age of 40.
 Membership into the "Top 40 Under 40" is by invitation only and is extended to those trial lawyers who practice in the fields of criminal defense, and/or civil plaintiff law.
 Those who are invited have demonstrated superior qualifications, trial results and leadership in their fields of practice as young trial lawyers.
 The selection process is multi-phased and includes peer nominations and third-party research.

-Other awards Rob has received for superior services in personal injury include 1) Top 10 Personal Injury Attorney by Attorney and Practice Magazine, 2) 10 Best Attorney by The American Institute of Personal Injury Attorneys, and 3) AVVO's Client's Choice Award.
+Other awards Rob has received for superior services in personal injury include 1) Top 10 Personal Injury Attorney by Attorney and Practice Magazine, 2) 10 Best Attorney by The American Institute of Personal Injury Attorneys, and 3) AVVO's Gold Client Champion Award.

 When he is not protecting the legal interests of his clients, he enjoys spending time with his family, hiking, volunteering, keeping up with local sports and politics, patronizing local businesses, running (often with his German Shepherd, Yogi), and playing at least one weekly session of pickup basketball.